GoldR0/Maze/README.md

 	2. Set up your environment:
 	•	Install Java 21+ (OpenJDK recommended).
 	•	Install JavaFX SDK.
+		(the sdk is in the file)
 	3. Add JavaFX to your IDE:
-	•	Configure JavaFX libraries in your IDE (e.g., IntelliJ IDEA, Eclipse).
+	•	Configure JavaFX libraries in your IDE (e.g., IntelliJ IDEA, Eclipse),add the external jars from the sdk(javafx-sdk-23.0.1--->lib--->mark all the files), and the json-20240303.jar file .
 	•	Set VM options to include JavaFX:

         --module-path <path-to-javafx-sdk>/lib --add-modules javafx.controls,javafx.fxml,javafx.media

-	4. Run the game:
-	•	Execute the Main class from your IDE.
+For Python:

+  	1. Install **Python** 3.9.13 or later.
+	Use pip to install the necessary dependencies: pip install sounddevice vosk
+	2.Download the vosk-model-small-en-us-0.15
+	3.Place the model folder inside the /speech directory in your project.
+	Ensure the following structure is in place:

+	/speech
+	├── main.py
+	├── vosk-model-small-en-us-0.15/

+ 	4.Run the script to confirm that it works:
+		python speech/main.py
+	5.Speak into your microphone, and ensure the text is transcribed correctly.

+Start the game from the Main.java

 	How to Play

     	1. Startup:
     	•	The game starts with a splash screen featuring multiple clicks to transition.